A province-by-province look at returning to school during the COVID-19 pandemic

 Nunavut

 There are no reported COVID-19 cases in Nunavut, so all schools are set to reopen this fall with enhanced cleaning and safety precautions.
-The territory says schools could go part-time if contact tracing were to identify a possible source of COVID-19.
+The territory says schools could go part time if contact tracing were to identify a possible source of COVID-19.

 All schools would be closed if community transmission were to take place.
 The Coalition of Nunavut District Education Authorities says its biggest concern is how to comply with extra cleaning measures mandated in the plan since no additional funding is going to be provided for the extra layer of cleaning responsibilities required for schools.